oracle/terraform-provider-oci/website/docs/d/monitoring_alarm_statuses.html.markdown

 		Example: `Planned outage due to change IT-1234.`
 	* `time_suppress_from` - The start date and time for the suppression to take place, inclusive.
 Format defined by RFC3339.
 Example: `2019-02-01T01:02:29.600Z`
 	* `time_suppress_until` - The end date and time for the suppression to take place, inclusive.
 Format defined by RFC3339.
 Example: `2019-02-01T02:02:29.600Z`
 * `timestamp_triggered` - Timestamp for the transition of the alarm state.
 For example, the time when the alarm transitioned from OK to Firing.
+Note: A three-minute lag for this value accounts for any late-arriving metrics.
 Example: `2019-02-01T01:02:29.600Z`